antstorm/proposals/ruby/phase-1.md

 Unlike other dynamic languages Ruby does not support requiring (or importing) files into a local scope.
 In practice that mean that everything that gets `require`d becomes globally available from every single part of the application.
-This applies to eveything including constants, variables, methods, classes and modules.
+This applies to everything including constants, variables, methods, classes and modules.
 Here's an example:

 my_method.rb: